Brief Professional Background

 He received the 2008 Helmholtz Award and the 2019 Ada Lovelace Service Award from the International Neural Network Society.

 In 2014, he was named a University Distinguished Scholar.

 He was an IEEE Distinguished Lecturer (2010-2012), and is an IEEE Fellow.

 He is Co-Editor-In-Chief of Neural Networks, which is a

 premier journal published by Elsevier.

-In addition, he serves on the editorial/advisory boards of
+In addition, he serves on the advisory board of

-Speech, & Language Processing.
-He served as President of the
+Cognitive Computation.
+He also served as President of the

 Neural Network Society in 2006, and currently serves on its governing board.